nkatzz/asal/README.md

 pip install -r requirements.txt
 ```

-In the ```src``` folder there are two scripts from which the batch and the incremental, Monte Carlo Tree Search-based versions of ASAL can be run.
+In the ```asal/src``` folder there are two scripts from which the batch and the incremental, Monte Carlo Tree Search-based versions of ASAL can be run.
 The hyper-parameters/runtime arguments that control a run are explained in comments therein.
 The arguments can be tweaked by editing a script, since there is no CLI at this point.

 To select a particular dataset/fold to run modify the ```dataset```, ```fold```, ```train_path``` and ```test_path``` variables to reflect a train/test pair for a particular dataset/fold in the ```data``` folder.
 Again, see the paper above for info on these datasets/tasks.
 The scripts are run in the regular way, i.e. ```python run_mcts.py```.
 <!---